How to Create a Registration Form With Email Verification

 Configure the “Verification” action

-Next, click the pencil-shaped icon under the action name to open the customization pop-up.
+Click the “pencil” icon under the “Verification” action to open the customization pop-up.

 The “Verification” action sends an email with a verification link to the specified email address.
 The user should press this link within the defined timeframe to complete the verification.
 Once the verification is complete, the rest of the Post Submit Actions will be executed.

-Start configuring the action by entering the number of hours into the LINK LIFESPAN field.
+After setting the verification permission, enter the number of hours into the LINK LIFESPAN field.
 This setting defines the timeframe within which the verification link remains active.
 If the LINK LIFESPAN field is left empty or if “0” is entered, the verification link will not have an expiration time.

-If the toggle remains disabled, a standard email will be sent to the user from the Administration Email Address set in WordPress Dashboard > Settings > General.
+If the toggle remains disabled, a standard email will be sent to the user from the Administration Email Address set in the WordPress Dashboard > Settings > General tab.

 Move on to the SUCCESS PAGE and the FAILED PAGE settings.
 Select a page where the user should be redirected in case of a successful or failed verification.
 If no page is selected, the user will be redirected to the page where the form was initially submitted.
 It is also possible to “configure a separate Redirect to Page action” for each case.